moysklad/api-remap-1.2-doc-in/source/includes/workbook/_workbook_async.md

 }
 ```

-This completes the configuration of the notification about the completion of the asynchronous execution.
-Now you will receive webhooks, to the specified address, each time the asynchronous task completes.
-This way you don't need to ask the state of the asynchronous task until the webhook arrives.
+This completes the setup of the notification about the completion of the asynchronous task.
+Now you will receive webhooks, to the specified address, every time the asynchronous task is completed.
+This way you will not need to query the status of the asynchronous task until the webhook arrives.